Jewett (automobile): History

 After the first 17 months of production, approx. 40,000 vehicles were sold.
 The car was marketed as a Jewett 'Six' — a companion to the Paige, the primary product of Paige-Detroit.
 The 1922-24 cars had a 50 h.p.
 Jewett motor, the 1925 cars had a 55 h.p.
 Jewett motor and the 1926 cars had a 40-hp Continental motor.
 For several years, Jewett cars featured a powerful straight-six engine that could climb mountains.
 The last of the vehicles were available with hydraulic brakes.

-The company was purchased by the Graham Brothers on January 3, 1927 and the Jewett became a Paige, for that year only.
+The company was purchased by the Graham Brothers on January 3, 1927, and the Jewett became a Paige, for that year only.
 The car was then rebranded as a Graham-Paige for 1928 only.

-Jewett Dash Plates
+Dash plates

-Embedded in the dashboard of every Jewett was an amulet, visible on the passenger side as a dash-plate.
+Embedded in the dashboard of every Jewett was an amulet, visible on the passenger side as a dash plate.
 Harry's wife Mary was something of a spiritualist, and these amulets were purported to have mystical power that protected the occupants.
 Harry Jewett's estate, once a great plantation, has all but vanished.
 The ruins near Rose City in Northern Lower Michigan are still visible.
 Discussions about restoring parts of the estate as a historical park have not yet borne fruit.